 Infant and Toddler: Preschool: CLASSROOM DESIGN: Each classroom design includes the following learning areas: blocks, housekeeping/ dramatic play, manipulative, art, discovery area that includes a sensory tables, library, infant area and cozy area.
 Teachers provide opportunities for children to engage with the materials in the learning areas either alone or with other children.
 Activities are designed to encourage cognitive, social, physical, and emotional development of all children.
 Materials are readily available and accessible for infants and toddlers to initiate their own activities and for teachers to engage them in play that supports the development of large and small muscles.
 Materials in the classroom encourage children's abilities to imitate, pretend, enjoy stories and books, dabble in art, explore water and have fun with music and movement.
 CLASSROOM DESIGN: Each classroom design includes the following learning areas: blocks, housekeeping/ dramatic play, manipulatives, art, sensory tables, library, writing area, math/science areas and a cozy area.
 Teachers provide opportunities for children to engage with the materials in the learning areas either alone or with other children.
 Activities are designed to encourage cognitive, linguistic, social, physical, and emotional development of all children.
 Materials are readily available and accessible for preschool children to initiate their own activities and for teachers to engage them in play that supports their development.
 Materials in the classroom encourage children's abilities to imitate, pretend, enjoy stories and books, engage in art, explore water and have fun with music and movement.
 CLASSROOM ROUTINE/SCHEDULE: Each classroom establishes a flexible daily schedule/routine for infants and toddlers based on each child's developmental needs.
 Infants and young toddlers are still in the process of developing their own schedules, they eat, sleep and diaper/toilet on demand.
 The daily schedule/ routine includes time for individual, small and large group activities, free choice, teacher directed activities, and self-help skills such as toileting, hand washing and tooth brushing.
 The schedule also includes time for outdoor or indoor gross motor activities, meal and rest time.
 Daily schedules and specific activities are posted in each classroom.
-Due to COVID-19 teachers will be preparing individual plates for each child.
-Children will be separated to maintain social distancing during meal time.
-CLASSROOM ROUTINE/SCHEDULE: Each classroom establishes a daily schedule for preschoolers that includes time for individual, small and large group activities, free choice, teacher directed activities, and self-help skills development, such as toileting, hand washing and tooth brushing.
+Classrooms eat all meals together in a Family style meals format, with all components of the meal provided on the table for the children.
+CLASSROOM ROUTINE/SCHEDULE: Each classroom establishes a daily schedule for preschoolers that includes time for individual, small and large group activities, free choice, teacher-directed activities, and self-help skills development, such as toileting, hand washing and tooth brushing.
 The schedule also includes time for outdoor or indoor gross motor activities and rest time.
 Daily schedules and specific activities are posted in each classroom.
+Classrooms eat all meals together in a Family style meals format, with all components of the meal provided on the table for the children.